sbaltes/dblp-retriever/README.md

 * paper length
 * link to electronic edition of paper

+The tool validates the page ranges and adds a log message to column `comment` in case possible inconsistencies are detected.
 Tested with ICSE, FSE, TSE, and TOSEM 2014-2018.

 # Setup